softwarefactory-project/ansible-role-elastic-recheck/README.md

                             parameter.
 - host_url - the Kibana service endpoint.

-Before you run the `sfconfig` tool, remember to add the external elasticsearch fqdn into the network - static_hostnames, for example:
+Before you run the `sfconfig` tool, remember to add the external opensearch fqdn into the network - static_hostnames, for example:

 ```
 network:
 (...)
   static_hostnames:
-  - "123.123.123.123 elasticsearch.sftests.com"
+  - "123.123.123.123 opensearch.sftests.com"
 ```

 Then run the `sfconfig` tool.